islegmar/estimations/README.md

 - One plugin is an standard one
 - The other more complex, used to browse AWS data, has the double of complexity:

-We can put all together in [a file with the estimations](demo/data/projects/project01.json) that produces [the following result](index.html?roles=demo/data/config/roles.json&types=demo/data/config/typeActivities.json&estimations=demo/data/projects/project01.json&config=demo/data/config/config.json):
+We can put all together in [a file with the estimations](demo/data/00.basic/project.json) that produces [the following result](index.html?log_level=low_debug&roles=demo/data/00.basic/roles.json&estimations=demo/data/00.basic/project.json):
 - An activity can appear more than once (in this case "Plugin standard") with a different **weight**.
 - When an activity is used several times we can use the field **description**.
 - The tree allows to deactivate some parts so the efforts and costs are adjusted.
+- The nodes in the tree can me moved.
 - We get the sum of efforts and costs at all the levels.
 - In **Notes** we get the rational description how the values are obtained, not just the total *cold* number that provides little information about where this value comes from.